mgchandler/brisect/README.md

 	- [x] Select a more appropriate frequency.
 	- [x] Run program from command line, return all useful analysis as plots or print to screen.
 	- [ ] GUI?
+		- What would be needed from a GUI?
+All the inputs, plus a window for where the scan goes?